Team Falcons: Counter-Strike 2

 Team Falcons fields a Counter-Strike 2 (CS2) roster.
 In October 2023, the team signed coach Danny "zonic" Sørensen. zonic previously led Astralis to four Counter-Strike: Global Offensive (CSGO) major championships, before winning a fifth title with Team Vitality. zonic's signing was considered a surprise as Falcons ranked 55th in the world at the time.
 Later in October, Falcons signed Emil "Magisk" Reif, who was previously coached by zonic on Astralis and Vitality.
 Falcons also signed Marco "Snappi" Pfeiffer from Ence.
 Media reports about Nikola "NiKo" Kovač agreeing to join Falcons were issued, though he denied a transfer to the team from G2 Esports.
-Instead, Falcons' CS2 roster was ultimately rounded out with the signings of Alvaro "SunPayus" Garcia and Pavle "Maden" Bošković, also from Ence.
+Instead, Falcons' CS2 roster was ultimately rounded out with the signings of Alvaro "SunPayus" García and Pavle "Maden" Bošković, also from Ence.

 In February 2024, Oleksandr "s1mple" Kostyljev joined Falcons on a one-month loan from Natus Vincere.
 While he was loaned to Falcons specifically to compete in at the BLAST Premier Spring Showdown 2024 tournament, the team was upset by Metizport and eliminated in the first round.
 The team also failed to qualify for the PGL Major Copenhagen 2024.
-Also in March, they signed Peter "dupreeh" Rasmussen to the roster.
+Also in March, the org signed Peter "dupreeh" Rasmussen to the roster.

 In April, the team suffered another upset by RUBY in the first round of the European Open Qualifier for the Esports World Cup 2024 tournament.
 The loss meant that Falcons would not represent its sponsor region in the tournament.

-In September, after being eliminated in last place at the BLAST Premier Fall Final, Falcons would sign s1mple for a second loan replacing SunPayus, this time lasting until the end of 2024 and including the Shanghai Major Europe RMRs.
+In September, after being eliminated in last place at the BLAST Premier Fall Final, Falcons would sign S1mple for a second loan replacing SunPayus, this time lasting until the end of 2024 and including the Shanghai Major Europe RMRs.

 Following their elimination from the Perfect World Shanghai Major RMRs, Falcons benched Snappi, Maden and dupreeh, reducing the team's active roster to just Magisk.
-On January 3, 2025, Falcons signed Nikola "NiKo" Kovač.
+On January 3, 2025, Falcons signed Nikola "NiKo" Kovač along with their assistant coach Aymein from G2.
 The next day, Falcons completed the roster after acquiring the HEROIC core of Damjan "kyxsan" Stoilkovski, René "TeSeS" Madsen and Abdul "degster" Gasanov.

 Falcons won their first Counter-Strike 2 trophy following a victory over G2 Esports at PGL Bucharest 2025.
 At the tournament, degster achieved his first HLTV MVP, in his final event for Falcons before his replacement by Ilya "m0NESY" Osipov.

 In April 2025, Falcons reached the final in IEM Melbourne, in their debut event with m0NESY.

+On April 20, 2026, Falcons signing of Danish in-game leader karrigan from FaZe Clan was announced, replacing kyxsan, who was moved to the bench.
+The team then won the Cologne 2026 Major, defeating FURIA in the Grand Final.